iamdurga/Deep-Learning-with-PyTorch/README.md

 # Deep-Learning-with-PyTorch
-This repository contains code written in PyTorch.
+This repository contains code written in PyTorch for Deep Learning.